-- Treat all disabled employees and visitors with respect and dignity, both in equal access to the organisation's facilities and in the provision of a safe working environment - Ensure that risk assessments are undertaken on the special needs of the disabled

-- Carry out any reasonable adjustments to employment arrangements and/or the premises - Discipline any employees found treating a disabled colleague with less than the expected standards of dignity and respect - Encourage employees with special needs to suggest any improvements to the premises or task improvements to the Town Clerk - In an emergency evacuation, ensure suitable plans PEEPs / GEEPs are in place which will enable the disabled person to leave the building or premises safety
+- Treat all disabled employees and visitors with respect and dignity, both in equal access to the organisation's facilities and in the provision of a safe working environment. - Bensure that risk assessments are undertaken on the special needs of those with a disability - a Carry out any reasonable adjustments to employment arrangements and/or the premises. - Discipline any employees found treating a disabled colleague with less than the expected standards of dignity and respect. - Encourage employees with special needs to suggest any improvements to the premises or task improvements to the Town Clerk. - In an emergency evacuation, ensure suitable plans PEEPs / GEEPs are in place which will enable the disabled person to leave the building or premises safety.